Perry Oldenburg - Wildlife

 In addition to the gopher tortoise, reptiles such as the southern fence lizard, six-lined racerunner, southeastern five-lined skink, pine snake, southern black racer and eastern diamondback are regularly observed.
 The power lines provide good perches for red-shouldered and red-tailed hawks, southeastern American kestrels, eastern bluebirds and loggerhead shrikes.
 Check the right-of-way and other open areas for white-tailed deer and wild turkey.
 The southeastern pocket gopher leaves small sandy mounds in open areas or in the sandhills.
 Check the oak hammock during the spring and fall for migratory warblers.
 Fall wildflowers attract a variety of butterflies.

-Check out other species recorded from Perry Oldenberg WMA, or add observations of your own, by visiting Perry Oldenberg WMA Nature Trackers Projects.
+Check out other species recorded from Perry Oldenburg WMA, or add observations of your own, by visiting Perry Oldenburg WMA Nature Trackers Projects.

 Add your bird observations to the Perry Oldenburg WEA eBird Hotspot.